dokumentacion/planaria/pc.md

 You will be presented with a short questionnaire.

 Once you finish the questionnaire, the command will auto-generate all the files required to run a planaria node:

+### Store your keys

+When you create your machine, an `.env` file will be created under the gene folder (The same folder where the `planaria.js` and `planarium.js` exist)

+The `.env` file will contain:

+- the generated Bitcoin Address
+- public key
+- private key

+Make sure to open the `.env` file, copy and store it somewhere else as well, just in case.

+The private key is what proves you own the Planaria machine code, so if you lose the private key, there's no way to prove you created the machine.

+> Note: Each gene folder contains its own `.env` file, which means you will have multiple `.env` files if you run multiple Planaria machines under the same node.

 Now you're ready to start!